monmohan/dsjslib/README.md

-rTrie.put(key,val) - Inserts a key and set its value as val rTrie.get(key) - Search for a key and return associated value or null rTrie.delete(key) - Deletes a key rTrie.keyset() - Return a list of all keys in sorted order
+rTrie.put(key,val) - Inserts a key and set its value as val rTrie.get(key) - Search for a key and return associated value or null rTrie.delete(key) - Deletes a key rTrie.entrySet() - Return a list of all key, value pairs in sorted order (of keys) rTrie.keysWithPrefix(prefix_chars) - Return a list of all key, value pairs where
+                                     keys start with given prefix_chars
 ```

 Known Limitations: None